Illegal Dividends and Insolvency: The Implications of Unlawful Dividends

 Financial prudence underpins the Act, which is designed to protect creditors and ensure financial stability.

-Responsibility for ensuring sufficient profits are available to declare a dividend falls to company directors.
+Responsibility for ensuring a company’s profits are available to declare a dividend voucher falls to company directors.

 Directors must carefully examine the company’s financial statements and ensure that there are sufficient profits available after meeting all financial obligations.

-Businesses must use the most current and accurate financial data when making dividend decisions.
+Businesses must use the most current and accurate data based on the company’s financial position when making dividend decisions.

-If dividends are based on overly optimistic projections or misrepresented accounts, this can lead to legal challenges.
+If paying dividends is based on overly optimistic projections or misrepresented last annual accounts, interim accounts, or insufficient profits, this can lead to legal challenges.

 The impact of unlawful dividends